 - The highest CO2 emissions from gas, making up nearly 40% of the continent’s total CO2 emissions linked to fossil gas.

 In 2019, Egypt’s fossil gas production reached a high of 64 bcm, representing over a fourth of total gas production in Africa.
-Egypt has significantly ramped up its fossil gas production in the past few years following plummeting production in the aftermath of the Egyptian revolution in 2011.
+Egypt has significantly ramped up its fossil gas production in the past few years, after a steep decline that followed the Egyptian revolution in 2011.

-Despite this, Egypt’s natural fossil gas exports remain much smaller than in other large producers on the continent, due to steadily increasing domestic demand.
+Despite this Egypt’s fossil gas exports remain much smaller compared to other major producers on the continent, due to steadily increasing domestic demand.
 However, the Egyptian government has clearly stated its intention to rapidly increase gas exports to cater to higher demand, in particular from Europe.
 Following Russia’s unlawful invasion of Ukraine, Egypt ramped up gas exports to European countries (S&P Global, 2023).

 Egypt’s oil production has been on a slow decline over the past two decades (IEA, 2019).